pete-machine/torchbricks/README.md

 ## Concept 2: Bricks can be dead (or alive)
-The second concept is to specify when bricks are alive - meaning we specify at which stages (train, test, validation, inference and export) a brick is active.
+The second concept is to specify when bricks are alive - meaning we can specify at which stages (train, test, validation, inference and export) a brick is active.

 For other stage the brick will play dead - do nothing / return an empty dictionary.

-Meaning that for different `stages`, we will have the option of creating a unique DAG for each model stage.
+Meaning that for different `stages`, we will have the option of creating a unique DAG for each model stage and we can control how a brick collection acts during all stages of a model.

-In above example this is not particular interesting - because preprocessor, backbone model and head would typically be alive in all stages.
+In above example this is not very interesting - because a model will mostly have preprocessor, backbone and head active during all stages.

 So we will demonstrate by adding a loss brick (`BrickLoss`) and specifying `alive_stages` for each brick.